akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 Pattern:  - 0 matches
 ```

-It doesn't ask for configuration files or necessary parameters, it just works.
+It doesn't ask for configuration files or necessary parameters it just works.

-This is different from how we used to interract with libraries and certainly a philosophy we should follow when building new tools.
+This is different from how we used to interact with libraries and, in my opinion, a philosophy we should follow when building new tools.